hexlance/blog/README.md

 # Blog
 Welcome!
-This is my personal blog and website: https://hexlance.digital/
+This is Hexlance's blog and website at: https://hexlance.digital/